-When he lived in both Sydney and Goulburn, Br Don met two more former students of Meldrum and teachers of the "Meldrum method", from which he contin-
+When he lived in both Sydney and Goulburn, Br Don met two more former students of Meldrum and teachers of the "Meldrum method", from which he continued to learn.

 "There can't have been that many of them around, but I just happened to go where they were.
 It was the providence of God, I suppose."